Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: The Proposed Method

-For each graph $G$ in the dataset, two augmented views $G_1$ and $G_2$ are generated using our \ours\ techniques.
-These augmented graphs are then passed to a graph encoder $f_\text{enc}(\cdot)$, which can be any suitable GNN architecture.
-The encoder produces graph-level representations $\vh_1 = f_\text{enc}(G_1)$ and $\vh_2 = f_\text{enc}(G_2)$ for the two augmented views.
+For each graph $G$ we generate an augmented view $G'$ with our \ours\ method.
+These graphs are then passed to a graph encoder $f_\text{enc}(\cdot)$, which can be any suitable GNN architecture.
+The encoder produces graph-level representations $\vh_1 = f_\text{enc}(G)$ and $\vh_2 = f_\text{enc}(G')$ for the two views.
 Following the approach in~\cite{chen2020simple}, a projection head, implemented as an MLP, is adopted to obtain new representations for defining the self-supervised learning loss.
 Specifically, we compute $\vz_1 = f_\text{pro}(\vh_1)$ and $\vz_2 = f_\text{pro}(\vh_2)$.
 In line with the previous works~\cite{chen2020simple,chen2021exploring}, $\vz_1$ and $\vz_2$ are used exclusively for model training.
 For downstream tasks, we discard the projection head and utilize $\vh_1$ and $\vh_2$ as the graph representations.

-\textbf{GraphCL \cite{graphcl}} is a contrastive learning framework developed for graphs with the aim of maximizing the mutual information between different augmented views of the same graph.
+\textbf{GraphCL} \cite{graphcl} is a contrastive learning framework developed for graphs with the aim of maximizing the mutual information between different augmented views of the same graph.
 It uses a noise-contrastive estimation approach to differentiate between positive and negative samples.
 Given a batch of $N$ graphs, we re-annotate $\vz_1$, $\vz_2$ as $\vz_{i,1}$, $\vz_{i,2}$ for the $i$-th graph in the minibatch.
-Then the contrastive loss~\cite{zhu2021emprical} is:
+Then the contrastive loss~\cite{zhu2021empirical} is:

 where $\tau$ denotes the temperature parameter, $\text{sim}(\cdot, \cdot)$ is the cosine similarity function.
 The final loss is computed across all positive pairs in the batch.